AgregoreWeb/website/blog/2022/04/ipfs-with-chromium.md

 You can find the full spec of the features we added [here](https://github.com/AgregoreWeb/agregore-ipfs-daemon/pull/4/files) and the eventual goal is to get this functionality upstreamed into the official IPFS gateway and into other browsers.

+Huge thanks to [@Makeworld](https://github.com/makeworld-the-better-one) for all the hard work on getting the gateway working so effectively!

 ## Next Steps

 With this in place we were able to get an initial version of the browser working which could enable us to load data from IPFS using a fully local node.

-Our next steps were to look into wiring up the gateway to `ipfs://` and `ipns://` protocol handlers, and to add the ability to connect phones together using ad-hoc wifi access points.
+Our next steps were to look into wiring up the gateway to `ipfs://` and `ipns://` protocol handlers, and to add the ability to connect phones together using ad-hoc WiFi access points.

 Stay tuned for the next blog post by following [@AgregoreBrowser](https://twitter.com/AgregoreBrowser/) on Twitter for updates, or join us on [Matrix](https://matrix.to/#/#agregore:mauve.moe) or [Discord](https://discord.gg/QMthd4Y) if you'd like to chat.